LukeTheHecker/esinet/pypi_package_reminder.md

 * Increment package version you can do that in the setup.py file

-* Open your conda-literate console and activate a suitable environment:
+* Open your console and activate a suitable environment:

 ```
-conda activate tf_gpu2
+workon esienv
 ```

 * add changes to the changelog

+## Test it

 ## Pack it
 Pack your package using: